hitoshi-watase/sercrod/docs/reference/directives/include.md

 #### Template name and expression syntax

-The value of `*include` is a Nablla expression that must resolve to a template name string.
+The value of `*include` is a Sercrod expression that must resolve to a template name string.

 Typical patterns: